Chibudomcode4114/real-time-voice-recognition-based-language-translation-bot/README.md

 **Note:** This module helps to convert text as voice output.

-### Why SpeechRecognition Module?
+### Why Googletrans Module?

-This module gives the ability to perform speech recognition, basically, it could be used to convert speech to text operations.
+Googletrans is a free and unlimited python library that implemented Google Translate API.
+This uses the Google Translate Ajax API to make calls to such methods as detect and translate.

+This is core library of this project, which does the translations among languages.

 ### Why Playsound Module?